Project: TA-Tracker

 Statistic Report Generation

-The Statistics Window can be generated and displayed using the report
+The Statistics Window can be generated and displayed using the report command.

 The command is used to generate a report to display information such as: